Nature Partner Journals Publishes Elysium’s Clinical Trial Studying Basis

 The science of NAD+ is thriving.
-The strength of this study is in the demonstration that NAD+ levels in whole blood can be significantly increased in humans in a safe and sustainable way by taking Basis.
+The study demonstrates that NAD+ levels in whole blood can be sustainably increased in humans by taking Basis.
 This study represents an important first step that future clinical studies can build upon — and these trials are underway.

 The clinical trial was conducted using the best practices with respect to ethics and trial design.
 It’s most similar to a phase one trial that pharmaceutical companies are required to conduct in the early stages of drug development.
 This study was a randomized (participants randomly assigned to groups), double-blinded (neither participants nor researchers know which group gets placebo, regular dose, double dose), placebo-controlled (one group gets an inactive substance) study carried out at testing sites in London, Ontario (Canada), Orlando, Florida, and Irvine, California.